k4r573n/leaflet-control-osm-geocoder/README.md

 ```

 # Credits
-A big thanks to Sa3m and his [Bing Geocoder](https://github.com/sa3m/leaflet-control-bing-geocoder) which is the base of this code.
+A big thanks to all [Contributors](https://github.com/k4r573n/leaflet-control-osm-geocoder/graphs/contributors) especially Sa3m and his [Bing Geocoder](https://github.com/sa3m/leaflet-control-bing-geocoder) which is the base of this code.
+- all